cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 ```

+What we do here is:
+1. we construct the decryption key from the package name with ` String decryption_string = get_decrypt_key();`
+2. we perform an HTTP request to `https://class.sas.hackthe.space/class`
+3. we insert the body of the response, that contains the file `Class.dex` into an array of bytes `byte[] responseBody = response.body();`
+4. we use the same procedure used by the application code to decrypt the file and we write the decrypted file into the file `data.jar`

-> NOTE: I will upload it in TUWEL
+> NOTE: I upload it in TUWEL

 ## Get the flag
 At this point we have the decrypted file and we could take a look to see if it contains useful information.

-We open it with a text editor and we can read:
+**==We open it with a text editor and we can read:==**
 ![[Pasted image 20240324145925.png]]